 USU Introduces New Women's Basketball Head Coach Jerry Finkbeiner

-USU vs SDSU Women's Basketball February 19,2014
+USU vs SJSU Women's Basketball 02/18/2015

-Overall, Finkbeiner has a 505-274 (.648) record in 25 years as a collegiate head coach at Oral Roberts (1996-2013), Southern Nazarene (1991-96) and USU.
-He also ranks 30th in the nation among active coaches with his 492 career wins, while his 65.7 percent winning percentage ranks tied for 48th nationally among active coaches.
+Overall, Finkbeiner has a 546-327 (.625) record in 28 years as a collegiate head coach, including his time at Utah State, Oral Roberts (1996-2013) and Southern Nazarene (1991-96).
+He also ranks 24th in the nation among active coaches with his 546 career wins.

 Off the court, the 2013-14 Aggies also succeeded academically.
 Six student-athletes received academic all-Mountain West honors, while two were named Mountain West Scholar-Athletes.

 In Finkbeiner's debut season in 2012-13, the Aggies achieved an 18-14 record.
 USU finished second in the Western Athletic Conference standings for the second-straight season with a 14-4 mark.
 Under the direction of Finkbeiner, Utah State advanced to the postseason for the third-straight season, as the Aggies played in the Women's Basketball Invitational.
 USU finished the season second in the nation in free throw percentage with a school and WAC record 80.1 percent.
 Three players were honored by the WAC as Devyn Christensen earned first-team honors, while Jennifer Schlott and Jenna Johnson earned second and third-team honors, respectively.